mdcrosby/animal-ai/README.md

 This repo contains the [training environment](animalai), a [training library](animalai_train) as well as the [900 tasks](competition_configurations) which were used in the original Animal-AI Olympics competition.
 Details of the tasks can be found on the [AAI website](http://animalaiolympics.com/AAI/testbed) where they can also be played and competition entries watched.

 The environment is built using [Unity ml-agents](https://github.com/Unity-Technologies/ml-agents/tree/master/docs).
-This version uses release 1 (0.16.1).
-In the future we will upgrade to release 2.
+This version uses release 2 (0.26.0).

 ## Requirements